jerryding123/speechly-landing/posts/getting-started.md

 ## The Future of Interview Preparation

-Chronicle isn't just about getting past interviews—it's about **leveling the playing field**.
+Speechly isn't just about getting past interviews—it's about **leveling the playing field**.
 In a world where:

 - **Technical skills matter more than puzzle-solving**
 - **Authentic stories beat memorized scripts**